 Wine and Food Pairings, Thanks to a Tea Towel.

 This retro dishcloth is a real blast from the past, with its eclectic illustrations and interesting pairings it’s really a feast for the eyes.
-Join me as we dive into, attempting, to decipher some of the unique suggestions this thing has in store for us.
+Join me as we dive into, attempting, to decipher some of the unique wine and food pairing suggestions this thing has in store for us.
 Looking for wine and food pairings?
 This is, hopefully, a winner!

 Retro Wine and Food Pairings